Evans Mensah (footballer, born 1998)

 Evans Mensah (born 9 February 1998) is a Ghanaian footballer who plays as a winger.

 Early life and youth

-Born in Agona Swedru and raised in Ghana, Evans Mensah joined Right to Dream Academy after being scouted as a prodigious talent at an academy event.
+Born in Agona Swedru and raised in Ghana, Evans Mensah joined Right to Dream Academy after being scouted at an academy event.

 Club career

 Mensah was loaned to HJK in Finland after a successful medical analysis, making his Veikkausliiga debut for HJK in 3–2 loss to Inter Turku, coming on as substitute in the 90th minute, on 16 September 2016.

 International career

 Mensah was called up to the Ghana national football team for the first time as a replacement for David Accam ahead of 2017 Africa Cup of Nations qualifier against Mozambique.